TechSnazzy/javascript-learning/README.md

 - Object literal notation.
 - Creating a new object ( `var hotel = new Object()` ).
 - Adding a property ( `hotel.price = 200;` ).
+- This keyword.
+- Method of an object.
+- Function expression as a method.